NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Selection and storage

-Fresh Malabar spinach can be readily available in the tropical belt all around the seasons.
-However, in the US and European markets only selected groceries, specializing in selling Asian vegetables and herbs, sell fresh basella greens (green and purple).
-In the stores, look for fresh harvest featuring shiny, succulent leaves, and firm stems.
-The green has no distinctive flavor of its own, however, once cooked, it mixes well with other ingredients in the food, in addition to conferring gel-like consistency to the food.
+Fresh Malabar spinach is readily available in the tropical belt throughout all seasons.
+However, in the US and European markets, only selected groceries specializing in selling Asian vegetables and herbs offer fresh basella greens (both green and purple).
+When in stores, look for a fresh harvest featuring shiny, succulent leaves, and firm stems.
+The green itself has no distinctive flavor, but once cooked, it mixes well with other ingredients, in addition to conferring a gel-like consistency to the dish.

 Basella has a relatively good shelf life.
-At home, untie the bushel, wrap the leaves in a damp cloth and place them in an air-tight zip-pouch or plastic bag, and store them in the refrigerator set at high relative humidity.
+At home, untie the bunch, wrap the leaves in a damp cloth, place them in an air-tight zip-pouch or plastic bag, and store them in the refrigerator set at high relative humidity.

-Although the greens can be stored in the fridge for up to four days, fresh leaves should be eaten at the earliest to get maximum nutrition benefits.
+Although the greens can be stored in the fridge for up to four days, fresh leaves should be eaten at the earliest to maximize nutritional benefits.

 Preparation and serving methods

-Wash leaves in cold running water to remove any surface grit/sand.
-Mop dry using a paper towel or soft cotton cloth.
-Trim away tough stems.
-Chop the leaves and stem for the desired length to add in the recipes.
+To remove any surface grit or sand, wash the leaves in cold running water.
+Then, pat them dry using a paper towel or soft cotton cloth.
+Trim away any tough stems and chop the leaves and stems to the desired length for your recipes.

-Vinespinach employed in the same way as other seasonal greens like spinach, watercress, and purslane.
-However, being more mucilaginous, it adds thick, glue-like consistency to the recipes.
+Vinespinach can be used in the same way as other seasonal greens such as spinach, watercress, and purslane.
+However, due to its more mucilaginous nature, it adds a thick, glue-like consistency to dishes.

 Here are some serving tips:

-• Thegreens are mixed with other popular greens to prepare "saag" in India and Bangladesh (pui shaak), with added lentils or seafood.
-Its flower and seed heads (pui seeds) are also edible, and being used to prepare recipes with seasonal seafood.
+• The greens are often mixed with other popular greens to prepare "saag" in India and Bangladesh (pui shaak), sometimes with added lentils or seafood.
+Additionally, its flower and seed heads (pui seeds) are edible and used in recipes featuring seasonal seafood.

-• In the southern parts of India, Malaysia, Indonesia, China, and Sri Lanka, its leaves and stem are used in numerous variations to prepare curries, stews, soups, etc., and eaten with rice, bread (roti), and noodles.
+• In southern parts of India, Malaysia, Indonesia, China, and Sri Lanka, the leaves and stems are utilized in various dishes including curries, stews, soups, and more.
+They are commonly served with rice, bread (roti), and noodles.

-• In the Philippines where the greens known as alugbati, are being used to prepare mouth-watering stir-fries, with meat, and vegetables.
+• In the Philippines, where the greens are known as alugbati, they are used to create delicious stir-fries with meat and vegetables.

-• Malabar spinach berries used in the fragrant-rich chutney in many parts of coastal Karnataka and Coorg districts.
-The berries are also employed in jam and jelly in Sri Lanka.
+• Malabar spinach berries are used in fragrant-rich chutney in many coastal areas of Karnataka and Coorg districts.
+Additionally, the berries are employed in jams and jellies in Sri Lanka.

 Safety profile

-• Phytates and dietary fiber present in the leaves may interfere with the bioavailability of iron, calcium, and magnesium.
+• Phytates and dietary fiber found in the leaves can hinder the absorption of iron, calcium, and magnesium.

-• Like in spinach, basella too contains oxalic acid, a naturally-occurring substance found in some vegetables, which may crystallize as oxalate stones in the urinary tract in some people.
-Individuals with known oxalate urinary tract stones are advised to avoid eating them.
-Adequate intake of water is, therefore, encouraged to maintain normal urine output.
-(Medical disclaimer).
+• Similar to spinach, basella alba also contains oxalic acid, a naturally occurring substance found in some vegetables, which may lead to the formation of oxalate stones in the urinary tract for some individuals.
+Those with known oxalate urinary tract stones are advised to avoid consumption.
+Maintaining adequate water intake is encouraged to support normal urine output.
+(Medical disclaimer)

 ≻≻-Back to Vegetables from Basella.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.